jpignata/jasmine-bkjs/jasmine.md

 @@@

 * Built-in Continuous Integration rake task
-* Uses Selenium to drive a browser
+* Uses Selenium to drive the browser and rspec to test expectations
 * Works out of the box with CruiseControl.rb, Hudson, Team City, etc.

 !SLIDE